About Vibrant Software

 Our clients are starting to use the applications now and are very excited about the reports.
 The irony is that the more reports we create, the more they want.
 I foresee the majority of the future development centering around enhancements to the existing reports and adding new reports to their reporting library.
 In the next release of the Excel components, better support for Pivot tables is possibly going to be introduced and we have some reports lined up to take advantage of those features.

-Overall, our experience with the Aspose products has been very positive.
+Overall, our experience with Aspose products has been very positive.
 The products have met all of our expectations and our requirements outlined in the beginning.
-The API consistency really allows us to quickly build different report types and allows us to bring new developers into the project pretty quickly.
+The API consistency really allowed us to quickly build different report types and allowed us to bring new developers into the project pretty quickly.
 The pricing model is reasonable and the rendering speed is very good.
 Overall, I see the Aspose products remaining as a solid component of our toolset.

 Excel Chart Example Screen Shots

 The following screenshots represent an example of an embedded chart in Excel and how we provided the data to the spreadsheet dynamically.
 We chose to allow Excel to manage the graph and the rendering of the graph.
-We provided the data on a separate tab that was then used as a data source for the graph itself (Figure 1).
-We used the CalculateFormulas API Aspose method to update the graph after putting the data into the spreadsheet tab so it would render instantly (Figure 2).
+We provided the data on a separate tab that was then used as a data source for the graph itself (See Figure 2).
+We used the CalculateFormulas method of Aspose.Cells for .NET to update the graph after putting the data into the spreadsheet tab so it would render instantly (Figure 3).

 Visio to PowerPoint Example ScreenShot

 The following screenshot represents an example of a report that started in Visio, but was converted to PowerPoint for us to render dynamically.
 All of the labels and the counts are provided from a database and placed into the diagram via the Aspose libraries at runtime.
 This report was copied and pasted from Visio to enable it to run in PowerPoint.